Daniel-Violin/MongoDB-and-Sessions/README.txt

-name: Daniel Violin
-student number: 101173598

-1. Navigate to location of assignment4 inside terminal
+1. Navigate to location of the folder inside terminal (unzip the views folder as well)
 2. Do what you do with the database on your end, not entirely sure how your setup will be.
 For me I had the database file in the same directory and would run the daemon when wanting to start up the server
 3. Run 'npm install' at this location to install the dependencies needed